Buy Arduino UNO Boards and Kits Online

 Arduino Micro is a microcontroller board based on the ATmega32U4, developed in conjunction with Adafruit.
 It has 20 digital input/output pins (of which 7 can be used as PWM outputs and 12 as analog inputs), a 16 MHz crystal oscillator, a micro USB connection, an ICSP header, and a reset button.

-Arduino Mini 05 is a small microcontroller board originally based on the ATmega168, intended for use on breadboards and when space is at a premium.
+Pro Mini 05 is a small microcontroller board compatible with arduino and is originally based on the ATmega168, intended for use on breadboards and when space is at a premium.
 It has 14 digital input/output pins (of which 6 can be used as PWM outputs), 8 analog inputs, and a 16 MHz crystal oscillator.
 It can be programmed with the USB Serial adapter or other USB or RS232 to TTL serial adapter.

 Arduino Due is a microcontroller board based on the Atmel SAM3X8E ARM Cortex-M3 CPU.
 It is the first Arduino board based on a 32-bit ARM core microcontroller.
 It has 54 digital input/output pins (of which 12 can be used as PWM outputs), 12 analog inputs, 4 UARTs (hardware serial ports), an 84 MHz clock, an USB OTG capable connection, 2 DAC (digital to analog), 2 TWI, a power jack, an SPI header, a JTAG header, a reset button and an erase button.

-Arduino Leonardo is a microcontroller board based on the ATmega32u4.
+Leonardo R3 is a microcontroller board compatible with ATmega32u4.
 It has 20 digital input/output pins (of which 7 can be used as PWM outputs and 12 as analog inputs), a 16 MHz crystal oscillator, a micro USB connection, a power jack, an ICSP header, and a reset button.

-The LilyPad Arduino Main Board is based on the ATmega168V (the low-power version of the ATmega168) or the ATmega328V.
+The LilyPad 328 Atmega328P mainboard is compatible with Arduino, (the low-power version of the ATmega168) or the ATmega328V.
 The LilyPad Arduino is designed for e-textiles and wearable projects.
 It can be sewn to fabric and similarly mounted power supplies, sensors, and actuators with conductive thread.

 Arduino Pro (Retired)